jhannah/jays.net/resume.md

 **Dream Job:** Using my backend / database / programming skills to help with massively scaled providers of emergency / low-income housing and food.
 The UNHCR (High Council on Refugees) and WFP (World Food Program) are the largest examples of that mission I'm aware of.
 I'm very interested in logistics.
-If the projects I work on could empower thousands / millions of deliveries of food / clothing / shelter, that would be the highest calling I could imagine.
+The highest calling I can imagine is working on empowering thousands / millions of deliveries of food / clothing / shelter.

 ## Experience